Telomelonia/event-alert-extension/TESTING-CHECKLIST.md

 - [ ] Form validation works correctly
 - [ ] Loading states are shown appropriately
 - [ ] Error messages are clear and helpful
+- [ ] UI is appropriately spacious and not congested

 ## Cross-browser Testing